What Is The Difference Between Mixture And Compound

 • Chromatography: Separating components based on their different affinities for a stationary phase and a mobile phase (used for complex mixtures).

 • Properties: The properties of a mixture are typically a combination of the properties of its individual components.
-For example, saltwater tastes salty (due to the salt) and remains liquid (due to the water).
+Here's one way to look at it: saltwater tastes salty (due to the salt) and remains liquid (due to the water).
 The boiling point and melting point of a mixture are usually ranges rather than specific values.

 Compounds: